Sul Kyung-gu: Relationships

-Sul married Ahn Nae-sang younger sister in 1996, and they have one daughter together.
+Sul married Ahn Nae-sang’s younger sister in 1996, and they have one daughter together.
 After four years of separation, they divorced on July 21, 2006.
 Few years later Sul remarried.
 He and actress Song Yoon-ah had their wedding ceremony on May 28, 2009, in a Catholic church in Bangbae-dong, followed by a reception at The Ritz-Carlton Hotel Company in Seoul.
 Both are graduates of Hanyang University and have shared the screen in Jail Breakers (2002) and Lost in Love (2006).
 Their son, Sul Seung-yoon, was born on August 3, 2010.
 In 2014, Song Yoon-ah filed a defamation suit against 57 netizens who spread online rumors about an alleged extramarital affair with Sul in 2002 during his first marriage, which reportedly contributed to his divorce in 2006.
 Both Sul and Song have denied these claims, asserting that their relationship began in 2007.